pbour/histos/README.md

        No mandatory arguments besides input FILE

        -h
-              display help message and exit
+              display this help message and exit
-       -b
+       -c
+              column to build the histogram; default value is 1 -d
+              spliting delimeter in quotes to define columns; by default is set to ',' -b
-              number in bins used to partition the domain; default value is 10 -s
+              number of bins to partition the domain; default value is 10 -s
               display scale; default value is 1
        -m